dementive/Dementive7D2DMods/QuestsExpanded/QuestLocalizationGuide.md

 Joel - Trader, OG cool guy.
 Rekt - Trader, asshole farmer.

-If you write about any new White River characters put them here so a coherant "story" can be built.
+LORE ADDITIONS
 John - White River special ops guy.
 Possibly former CIA member.
-Zombie killing machine.
+Zombie killing machine

+Black Creek Bandits - a group of raiders from the Black Creek Township that is on the other side of the White River Settlement.
+Project Grey - a top secret zombie vaccination program that scientists from the White River Settlement and Black Creek Township worked on together, a subproject of D.U.K.E.
+Department of Ultra-Kinetic Electrochemistry (D.U.K.E.) - a dark money program that worked on creating zombie supersoldiers before being shut down by the government.
+John, the Special OPS guy, was in charge

 # Localizaion Examples from the base game